qwertzy-antonio-godinho/ma-lab/README.md

             - Customize VM_NAME, VM_DISK_SIZE, VM_DISK_TYPE variables
         - Optional steps:
             - Edit VM configuration `user-data` file, make changes and set the username and password (default username: gateway, password: ubuntu) `echo YOUR_PASSWORD | mkpasswd -m sha512crypt --stdin`
-            - Any files inside `tools` directory will be included in the ISO build and accessible from within the guest.
+            - Any files inside `addons` directory will be included in the ISO build and accessible from within the guest, i.e. `sudo mount /dev/sr1 /mnt; cd /mnt; ls`
     - Analysis:
         - `lab-win7-64-vm-builder.sh` file:
-            - VM_WINDOWS_ISO variable points to Windows ISO file
+            - VM_OS_ISO variable points to Windows ISO file
             - Customize VM_NAME, VM_DISK_SIZE, VM_DISK_TYPE variables
         - Optional steps:
-            - Edit VM configuration files `autounattend.xml` (drives the installation: web gui here https://www.windowsafg.com/) and `vm-setup.ps1` (executed post installation) to suit your needs
+            - Edit VM configuration files `autounattend.xml` (drives the installation: web gui here https://www.windowsafg.com/), `set-ip.bat` (has IP 192.168.200.20) and `services-off.ps1` (disable Windows Defender and Windows Firewall services) to suit your needs
-            - Any files inside `tools` directory will be included in the ISO build and copied over to the desktop.
+            - Any files inside `addons` directory will be included in the ISO build and any files inside `addons\desktop` will be copied over to the user desktop.

 4. Execute `lab-win7-64-vm-builder.sh --build` or `lab-gateway-vm-builder.sh --build` according to the OS you want to bootstrap